Tag: Physical Computation

 2020 – Venous Materials

 .
 A team of researchers at the MIT Media Lab developed physical user interfaces based on fluidic channels that can interactively respond to mechanical inputs from the user, without any electrical power.
 Above, line charts that are activated and animated by pressure input.
-Also see our other artifacts involving mechanical interaction and physical computation.
-Source: Hila Mor, Yu Tianyu, Ken Nakagaki, Benjamin Harvey Miller, Yichen Jia, and Hiroshi Ishii (2020) Venous Materials: Towards […]
+Source: Hila Mor, Yu Tianyu, Ken Nakagaki, Benjamin Harvey Miller, Yichen Jia, and Hiroshi Ishii (2020) Venous Materials: Towards interactive, fluidic mechanism.
+Related: Also see our other artifacts involving mechanical […]

 Added by: Pierre Dragicevic.
 Category: Enabling technology Tags: fluidic channels, mechanical interaction, physical computation